yomansg/myDepository/README.md

-# myDepository
-This is my first repository
+# This is a test repository

-This is first commit
+## this text is somewhat smaller

+Some more dummy text, 25mins until lunch!

+## Here is a list of things we will do later today:
+* more git
+* cloud with Gilbert
+* docker - if time permits